bokkypoobah/FxxxLandRush/code-review/FxxxLandRush.md

     // Account contributes by:
     // 1. calling GZE.approve(landRushAddress, tokens)
     // 2. calling this.purchaseWithGze(tokens)
-    // BK Ok - Any account can call this, but must ave approve(...)-d the right amount of GZE tokens function purchaseWithGze(uint256 tokens) public {
+    // BK Ok - Any account can purchase parcels, but must have approve(...)-d the right amount of GZE tokens function purchaseWithGze(uint256 tokens) public {
         // BK Ok
         require(gzeToken.allowance(msg.sender, this) >= tokens);